Charles J. Schleupner, MSc, MD, FACP, FIDSA, FSHEA

-Dr. Schleupner is professor of Internal Medicine and director of the fellowship in Infectious Diseases for the Virginia Tech Carilion School of Medicine.
-He is on the medical staff at Carilion Roanoke Memorial Hospital.
-He has received numerous grants for research studies on HIV and other infectious diseases.
-He received his medical degree from the University of Maryland and completed his internal medicine residency and a fellowship in infectious diseases at the University of Utah Medical Center.
+Dr. Schleupner is professor of Internal Medicine with the Virginia Tech Carilion School of Medicine.
+He is on the medical staff at Carilion Roanoke Memorial Hospital and the Salem Veterans Affairs Medical Center.
+He has received numerous grants for research studies in virology and other infectious diseases.
+He received his medical degree from the University of Maryland and completed his Internal Medicine residency and a fellowship in Infectious Diseases at the University of Utah Medical Center.
 He received a master’s degree in microbiology from the University of Pittsburgh Graduate School of Public Health.

 Charles A. Hite, III, MA, CIP

 Chuck became interested in biomedical ethics during a fellowship at the University of Virginia Center for Biomedical Ethics, which he participated in as a part of his career in journalism.
 Not long after that fellowship, and becoming a Pulitzer Prize finalist for the article that resulted, he accepted his current position at Carilion and has earned his Master's in Biomedical Ethics from the University of Virginia.
 As Director of Biomedical and Research Ethics, Chuck provides administrative oversight and support to the IRB.

 Janet joined the staff of the IRB in April 2015.
 She was previously employed in Carilion’s Corporate Compliance Department for seven years and has been associated as a consultant to or member of Carilion’s Biomedical Ethics Committee since its inception.
 Janet holds a PhD in religious studies with a concentration in ethics from Duke University.
 She earned the CHC (Certification in Healthcare Compliance) designation in 2012.
 She has taught medical and business ethics at Hollins University, Roanoke College, Washington and Lee University and Mary Baldwin College.